symful/Crayon/README.md

 This bash script will build the engine and run it.

 # What the Fuck is a Tag?
-It works like a function, but you can't directly call it, only system can, at least for now.
+It works like a function.

 ## Kinds of Tag
 ### 1. MAIN